cypress-io/cypress/cypress/v1.0/documentation/1-Commands/2-blur.md

 ## Options Usage

-#### Blur the first input ignoring whether the input is currently focused.
+Blur the first input, ignoring whether the input is currently focused.

 ```javascript
 // returns the same <input> for further chaining